Imagine a world where every professional had to act in your best interest. Wouldn’t that be nice?

 As you begin looking for an advisor who works best for your specific situation, you first need to understand how they get paid.
 Do they have any conflicts of interest?
-Are they recommending certain moves because they are operating in your best interest, or are they doing it because they’re incentivized to do so?
-Do they generate revenue from outside business activities?
-If so, how might that influence their advice?
+If so, how will that affect the value of their advice?

 You’ll also want to consider the advisor’s knowledge level.
 Are they an expert?
 Do they have a wide breadth of knowledge on multiple topics (e.g., insurance, investments, Social Security, and annuities)?

 Finally, you’ll want to find out whether the firm is subject to SEC violations or lawsuits.

 Since the decision of which financial manager to work with is an incredibly important one, none of this information should be withheld.